I Want You (Savage Garden song)

-"I Want You" is a song by Australian pop duo Savage Garden, originally released in Australia on 27 May 1996 as the lead single from their debut album, Savage Garden (1997).
+"I Want You" is a song by Australian pop duo Savage Garden, originally released in Australia on 27 May 1996 by label Roadshow as the lead single from their debut album, Savage Garden (1997).
 The single reached number one in Canada and peaked at number four in Australia and on the US Billboard Hot 100.
 Much of the song's chart success in the US was the result of Rosie O'Donnell playing the song on several episodes of The Rosie O'Donnell Show.
 In the United Kingdom, the single was issued twice, achieving its highest peak of number 11 during its initial release in 1997.

 At the APRA Music Awards of 1998 "I Want You" won Most Performed Australian Work Overseas.
 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, the album version of the song was ranked number 87.
-In February 2023, Peking Duk released a version featuring re-recorded vocals by Darren Hayes.
+In February 2023, Australian electronic band Peking Duk released a remake of the song with re-recorded vocals from Darren Hayes.